The School for Family and MWR

-The College of Installation Management, MG Robert M. Joyce School for Family and MWR, a component of G-7 Installation Management Command for workforce learning and performance, is a vital force for driving business outcomes.
+The MG Robert M. Joyce School for Family and MWR, a component of G-7 Installation Management Command for workforce learning and performance, is a vital force for driving business outcomes.
 Established in 1987 as a brick and mortar center for classroom training, today, the MG Robert M. Joyce School for Family and MWR also provides web-based instruction and performance support through its virtual campus available at www.imcomacademy.com with over 22,000 users.
 It is at the forefront in sustaining the Customer Service Program and automated Professional Development Program to both push and enable culture change across the enterprise.
 Additionally, the School provides support to the broader Family and MWR organization.

 The Master Training Plan and the Professional Development Program (PDP) guidelines provide a competency based structured, progressive, and sequential approach to Family and MWR employee development and training.
 The School has a catalogue of more than 70 courses designed for a range of audiences from front-door staff to senior leaders.
 The School’s Learning Management System (LMS), first deployed in 2002, integrates central registration and course enrollment processes, web-based learning, a range of performance support tools and resources and collaborative forums.